SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### device files

 two of the seven types of files are device files.
+The two types of device files are block device files and character device files.
 Block device files grant random access.
 Character device files grant sequential access.